 So although everything has been said and refuted, validation authorities remain legitimate while no longer representing a concern for artists.
 Artistic practices are emerging that are no longer about calibration at any cost, nor about opposition formats.
 The commitment is complete, and is more casual than vindictive.
 The purposeful lack of definition in these productions is not intended as a statement.
 It refocuses works on what this introduction avoids evoking in a drawn-out paradox: art and its experimentation.

-The exhibition The Twentieth Fondation d'entreprise Ricard Prize attempts to respect the modalities of its existence while showing this movement, whose main actors are not concerned about each other.
+The exhibition The Twentieth Fondation d'entreprise Ricard Prize attempts to respect the modalities of its existence while showing this movement, whose main actors are not concerned.

 Happy anniversary and thank you."